design-patterns-in-ruby/design-patterns-in-ruby/README.md

 1. Define a family of objects which all do the same thing (ex: format output, generate graphics etc.).
 2. Ensure the family of objects share the same interface so that they are interchangable.

 There are two strategies to passing data from the *context* object to the *strategy* object.
-We can pass the data as paramaters when the strategy is called, or we can pass the context object as the single parameter.
+We can pass the data as parameters when the strategy is called, or we can pass the context object as the single parameter.

 If the strategies are very simple and have only one method, we can even use code blocks for our algorithms and simply use `block.call`.
 However, if multiple methods are needed, the strategies must be structured as separate classes.